UEFA Euro 1984

 The 1984 UEFA European Football Championship final tournament was held in France from 12 to 27 June 1984.
 It was the seventh UEFA European Championship, a competition held every four years and endorsed by UEFA.

 At the time, only eight countries took part in the final stage of the tournament, seven of which had to come through the qualifying stage.
-France qualified automatically as hosts of the event; in the tournament led by Michel Platini, who scored nine goals in France's all five matches, which is still the record for goals scored in a single tournament and until UEFA Euro 2020 also the record for goals scored by a single player at all tournaments.
-Les Bleus won the championship – their first major international title.
+France qualified automatically as hosts of the event; in the tournament led by Michel Platini, who scored nine goals in France's all five matches, which is still the record for goals scored in a single tournament and until UEFA Euro 2020 was also the record for goals scored by a single player at all tournaments.
+France won the championship – their first major international title.

 Bid process

 The hosting of the event was contested by bids from France and West Germany.
 The French bid was unanimously selected by the UEFA Executive Committee at a meeting on 10 December 1981.